 - If you wish to stay in a single room (extra charges apply), please inform your travel advisor before you register for the programme.

-- Meals: Full board meals, except for main meals in Delhi.
+- Meals: Full board meals, except for main meals in Delhi during days of transfer.

 Prices do not include :

-- Compulsory insurances, such as repatriation assistance which covers you in case of a motorbike accident in India – legal assistance.
+- Compulsory insurances, including repatriation assistance, which covers you in case of a motorbike accident in India, and legal assistance.

 - Visa fees

 - A reimbursable security deposit of $500 for the motorbike.
-In case the bike is damaged, the amount required to fix the damages shall be deducted at the end of the journey.
+In case of any damage to the bike, the amount required to fix the damages shall be deducted from the deposit at the end of the journey.